-4. Except for the matter described in the Emphasis Matter Paragraph we have determinedthat there are no [other) key audit matters to communicate in our report
+Except for the matter described in the Emphasis Matter Paragraph we have determinedthat there are no other key audit matters to communicate in our report.

-Our opinion on the standalone Ind AS financial statements does not cover die otherinformation and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the otherinformation and we do not express any form of assurance conclusion thereon.

-6. The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Act with respect to the preparation of these standalone Ind AS financialstatements that give a true and fair view of the state of affairs (financial position)profit or loss (financial performance including other comprehensive income) changes inequity and cash flows of the Company in accordance with the accounting principlesgenerally accepted in India including the Ind AS specified under Section 133 of the Actread with companies (Indian Accounting Standards) rules 2015 as amended.
+The Company's Board of Directors is responsible for the matters stated in Sect ion134(5) of the Act with respect to the preparation of these standalone financial statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income cash flow and changes in equity of the Company in accordancewith the Ind As and other accounting principles generally accepted in India.
 Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the standalone Ind AS financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

 Auditor's Responsibilities for the Audit of the standalone Financial Statements

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

-Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If we conclude that a material uncertaintyexists we are required to draw attention in ouf auditor's report to the related disclosures inthe standalone Ind AS financial statements or if such disclosures are inadequateto modify our opinion.
-Our conclusions are based on the audit evidence obtained up to thedate of our auditor's report However future events or conditions may cause the Companyto cease to continue as a going concern.
+Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue a s a going concern.
+If we conclude that a material uncertaintyexists we are required to draw attention in our auditor's report to the relateddisclosures in the standalone financial statements or if such disclosures are inadequateto modify our opinion.
+Our conclusions are based on the audit evidence obtained up to thedate of our auditor's report.
+However future events or conditions may cause the Companyto cease to continue as a going concern.

-From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone Ind ASfinancial statements of the financial year ended march 312020 and are therefore the keyaudit matters.
+From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone Ind AS financialstatements of the financial year ended march 31 2022 and are therefore the key auditmatters.
 We describe these matters in our auditor's report unless law or regulationprecludes public disclosure about the matter or when in extremely rare circumstances wedetermine that a matter should not be communicated in our report because the adverseconsequences of doing so would reasonably be expected to outweigh the public interestbenefits of such communication.

 Report on other Legal and Regulatory Requirements

-e) On the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors isdisqualified as on 31 March2020 from being appointed as a director in terms of Section 164(2) of the Act;
+e) On the basis of the written representations received from the directors as on 31stMarch 2022 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2022 from being appointed as a director in terms of Section164(2) of the Act.

 i.
-The Company has disclosed the impact of pending litigations on its Anancial positionin the standalone Ind AS financial statements;
+The Company has disclosed the impact of pending litigations on its financialposition in the standalone financial statements;

 ii.
 The Company has made provision as required under the applicable law or Ind AS formaterial foreseeable losses if any on long-term contracts including derivativecontracts;